zmip/ATEM-Animation-Generator/README.md

 ## Development information

 A minimal PHP-based build environment is included in the project.
 It basically allows you to run it on a local webserver in two modes: in **debug** mode, the CSS and JS files are linked into the HTML GUI file (faster).
 In **build** mode, the minimized CSS and JS files are injected into the HTML GUI file (slower) to produce a single portable distributable HTML file that runs the entire application.
 Check the /build directory to see what's expected there.
 Use your favorite job runner to minimize the CSS and JS files after they've been edited.

+Use this project to your advantage, clone, improve and share with the community!